dashingsoft/pyarmor/docs/questions.rst

   If this order isn't activated and in 30 days since purchasing, you can refund the order by one of ways

+  * If purchasing order from MyCommerce:

     1. Email to Ordersupport@mycommerce.com with order information and ask for refund.
     2. Or click `FindMyOrder page`_ to submit refund request

+  * If purchasing order from reseller, contact your reseller

+  * For other cases, email to pyarmor@163.com

 .. _FindMyOrder page: https://www.findmyorder.com/store?Action=DisplayEmailCustomerServicePage&Env=BASE&Locale=en_US&SiteID=findmyor